-The Pareto Principle tells us that 80 percent of sales come from only 20 percent of customers, yet research shows that most marketers can't identify that segment of their database.
+The Pareto Principle, which was first developed by Vilfredo Pareto in his book, "Cours d'économie politique," tells us that 80 percent of sales come from only 20 percent of customers.
+Yet research shows that most marketers can't identify that segment of their database.
 Without this crucial information, they resort to a "one-size-fits-all" approach to communicating with their customers.

 One way to avoid this, and to make more sense of a market, is to use RFM segmentation*.
 In this article, we'll discuss how this tool has evolved from the early days of direct mail to the modern world of e-marketing.
 We'll look at its advantages and disadvantages, and how you can use it to "zero in" on your most valuable customers.

 RFM segmentation is based on the belief that customers' past actions predict their future behavior.
 It examines their Recency, Frequency and Monetary value: